 Click on the following links for further information regarding:

 Veterans living in government funded residential aged care facilities, who have service-related mental health conditions accepted by the DVA (including post-traumatic stress disorder, depression, anxiety or substance misuse disorders) may be eligible for the Veterans’ Supplement.
 The supplement is extra funding paid directly to residential aged care facilities to provide care appropriate to veterans’ circumstances.
 The DVA has an online self assessment tool to give veterans an idea of what benefits they may be eligible for.
-Click to learn more about the Veterans’ Supplement, Veterans’ Supplement in Home Care, to view current rates of Veterans’ Supplement, or browse DVA factsheets.
+Click to learn more about the Veterans’ Supplement, Veterans’ Supplement in Home Care, and to view current rates of Veterans’ Supplement.
 For more information about veteran specific services, contact the DVA on 13 32 54 or 1800 555 254 from non-metropolitan areas, or email DVAagedcare@DVA.gov.au.
-For enquiries about the Veterans' Supplement in residential aged care, email email@example.com.
+For enquiries about the Veterans' Supplement in residential aged care, email firstname.lastname@example.org.

 In 2016–2017, the VHC supported just under 50,000 veterans.
 Most common services provided included domestic assistance (89%) and home and garden services (34%).
 This video highlights one veteran’s experience with home-based aged care.
 Programs may also assist DVA carers in recognition of the role they play in the veteran community.